 Excellencies, young people now are the most connected, most scientifically literate, and most environmentally aware generation in human history.
 As inheritors, we are important stakeholders in the health of the environment and we demand impactful decisions in a sustainable recovery, green transition, circular economy and waste management.
 This will not happen through international processes only.
-We request member states to listen to youth in their country, reach out t

-We not only ask you to take action, but to include young people at all stages of policy-setting and implementation.
-Nothing about us, without us.
+We request member states to listen to youth in their country, reach out to youth groups, advocates - in whichever format they organise - and structurally include them at all stages of policy-setting and implementation.
+We cannot say this enough: Nothing about us, without us.

 As I speak at the virtual session of UNEA-5 today, there are young environmental activists and human rights defenders being threatened and persecuted for their advocacy.
-We ask all member states, with the utmost urgency, to recognise the human right to a healthy environment, and UNEP to use clear, directed language in its texts.
+We ask all member states, with the utmost urgency, to recognise the human right to a healthy environment, and UNEA to use clear, directed language in its texts.

 As we speak today, we speak for those whose voices are not heard.
-We speak for indigenous peoples, rural communities and all those in vulnerable situations who bear the burdens of our irresponsible actions.
+We speak for Indigenous peoples, rural communities and all those in vulnerable situations who bear the burdens of our irresponsible actions.
 When peaceful climate advocates are silenced, our communities, our causes and our futures are silenced with them.

 Excellencies, let us celebrate the 50th anniversary of UNEP and all its successes.
 However, we want to point out something very important.
 While we are celebrating and commemorating the 50 years of UNEP, let us not be in delusion that we have the next 50 years to solve the existential crises we face today.
 We do not have time to spare.
 We have to act immediately, in the next days and months; not in next years.
-The youth constituency calls upon you to be realistic.
+Let us be realistic.
+Together with the Science and Technology Major Group, we will be preparing the flagship report the UNEP We Want to be presented within this year; and we invite you to partner with us.